 So, is it okay in particular circumstances?
 Say, for example, a husband knows his wife has been researching and looking into having Dr Marcells’ deep plane facelift to give herself the boost she’s been looking for, for years.
 The husband arranges payment and tells his wife it’s a Christmas gift.
 She’s thrilled and super excited, not just about the procedure she’s wanted for years, but especially because she has such a supportive husband.
 The husband is happy, his wife is happy; everyone’s happy.

 Dr Marcells says, “People like to look good.
-A lot of the simpler things that are quick and easy to do are very popular, so Botox is a common one.”
+A lot of the simpler things that are quick and easy to do are very popular, so Anti-wrinkle injections is a common one.”
 Dr Marcells says the other popular surgeries and procedures include:

 - Deep Plane Face Lift (read more about Dr Marcells’ world renowned facelift technique giving completely natural looking results)